-The State must prove in trial the defendant's willful neglect or refusal to adequately support the child.
+In a criminal action, the CSS agency has the burden of proving beyond a reasonable doubt that the defendant neglected or refused to adequately support the child.
 Care should be taken to ensure that a demand for support of the child is made upon the defendant before the criminal process is begun.
 The defendant should be given adequate time to respond to the demand before CSS applies for a warrant.

 When support is established through criminal proceedings, the District Attorney acts on behalf of the State and the person who is bringing the action.

-It should be noted that when an individual is incarcerated for nonpayment of the ordered support, no arrearages accrue unless the noncustodial parent (NCP) is on work release or has other resources with which to make support payments.
+It should be noted that when an individual is incarcerated for nonpayment of the ordered support, no arrearages accrue unless the NCP is on work release or has other resources with which to make support payments.

 An order by the juvenile court placing a child in the custody of the County Department of Social Services (DSS) under the provisions of NCGS 7B-904(d) should contain a provision for the support of the child (if the parents are available for support.)
 NCGS 7B-904(d) states: